77ashok/Dataanalytics/Project Doucments/Readme.md

-the following are the contents of this folder----- student performance dashboard - by ""AKASAPU HEMANTH BHAVANI GANESH""--- student performance story - by ""MYLAPALLI SATISH""--- student performance report .by ""BARNATI PAVAN KUMAR""---
+the following are the contents of this folder----- student performance dashboard - by ""AKASAPU HEMANTH BHAVANI GANESH""--- student performance story - by ""MYLAPALLI SATISH""--- student performance report - by ""BARNATI PAVAN KUMAR""---